 Why You’ll Love These Cookies

-- Rich brown sugar and cinnamon flavor
+- Lots of cinnamon and brown sugar flavor

 Ingredients

-- 1 cup unsalted butter, room temperature
+- ¾ cup butter, softened

-- 1½ cups brown sugar, packed
+- 1 cup brown sugar, packed

-- 2½ cups all-purpose flour or sub gluten-free 1:1 flour
+- 1½ cups all-purpose flour

 - 1 teaspoon baking powder

-- 4 teaspoons ground cinnamon
+- 4 teaspoons cinnamon

 How to Make Cinnamon Oatmeal Chocolate Chip Cookies